SAP/spartacus-docs/_pages/dev/accessibility/keyboard-focus/auto-focus.md

 title: Auto Focus
 ---

-The `cxFocus` directive provides Auto Focus capabilities for a _single page_ experience.
-The native htmnl5 `autofocus` attribute falls short in a Single Page Application experience, since this attribute is only applied when a page is loaded in the browser.
-In a Single Page Application pages are dynamically being build, and elements with an autofocus attribute are not focused automatically.
-Moreover, there are scenario's where the focus of an element should be driven dyncamilly.
-For example when a dialog is opened or a group of element is "unlocked".
+The `cxFocus` directive provides auto focus capabilities for a single-page experience.
+The native HTML5 `autofocus` attribute falls short in a single-page application experience, since this attribute is only applied when a page is loaded in the browser.
+In a single-page application, pages are built dynamically, and elements with an `autofocus` attribute are not focused automatically.
+Moreover, there are scenarios where the focus of an element should be driven dynamically.
+For example, when a dialog is opened, or a group of elements is "unlocked".

-The auto focus feauture of the `cxFocus` directive focus an element when the host element is focused.
-The element of choice that will be focused is driven by configuration.
-Moreover, the previous focused element can be persisted, so that it will be re-focused during the user session.
+The auto focus feature of the `cxFocus` directive focuses an element when the host element is focused.
+The element of choice that is focused is driven by configuration.
+Moreover, the previously focused element can be persisted, so that it will be refocused during the user session.

-## Default behaviour
+## Default Behavior

-The default configuration (`autofocus: true`) select the first _focusable element_ of the inner DOM of the host element.
-Focusable elements are elements that get a focus when you tab through the DOM.
-The focus is primairly driven by the semantic nature of the element, but can also be forced by using the `tabindex` attribute.
-In the below example, the first focusable element is the close button.
+The default configuration (`autofocus: true`) selects the first focusable element of the inner DOM of the host element.
+Focusable elements are elements that receive focus when you tab through the DOM.
+The focus is primarily driven by the semantic nature of the element, but can also be forced by using the `tabindex` attribute.
+In the below example, the first focusable element is the close button:

 ```html
 <div [cx-focus]="{ autofocus: true }">